ston88/fresh_hiring/README.md

 Welcome / Login emails can be access at the following address http://localhost:4000/api/sent_emails

+# File Structure

+React App code can be located in the assets folder, the package.json file can be found at root.

+The Phoenix app can be found in Lib

 ## Tasks

 ### Implement Bidding for Capital Raises